trinidadgithub/IaC/README.md

 - **azure/**
   Contains information regarding how to setup your Windows workstation to be running Azure CLI commands.

+- **concourse-terraform-windows/**
+  A study on deploying concourse as a docker container framework on Windows.

-- **concourse-terraform/**
+- **concourse-terraform-unix/**
-  A study on deploying concourse as a docker container.
-A second study will deploy concourse to a dedicated Ubuntu server.
+  A study on deploying concourse as a docker container framework on Windows.

 - **docker/**
   Holds Docker-related work, primarily focused on containerizing AWS features and deploying containerized applications within the AWS ecosystem.